rawpython/remi/README.md

 start(MyApp)
 ```

-In the shown example *self.bt.onclick.connect(self.on_button_pressed)* registers the self's *on_button_pressed* function as a listener for the event *onclick* exposed by the Button widget.
+In the shown example *self.bt.onclick.do(self.on_button_pressed)* registers the self's *on_button_pressed* function as a listener for the event *onclick* exposed by the Button widget.
 Simple, easy.

 Listener's callbacks will receive the emitter's instance firstly, then all other parameters provided by the specific event.

 Besides the standard event registration (as aforementioned), it is possible to pass user parameters to listener functions.
-This can be achieves appending parameters to the *connect* function call.
+This can be achieves appending parameters to the *do* function call.

 ```py
 import remi.gui as gui